 Vaccination makes it unlikely for children, pregnant individuals, and others to get rubella.
 Most cases in Canada are travel-related since rubella vaccination is not routine across the world.

-Symptoms appear between 14 and 21 days after infection, but some people, especially children, may not show any symptoms.
+Symptoms may start 14 to 21 days after exposure, but some people, especially children, may not show any symptoms.

 Getting rubella can sometimes cause serious problems, including:

-The rubella vaccine is given in two doses as part of vaccination against measles, mumps, and varicella.
-Over 97% of individuals develop immunity against rubella after one dose of vaccine.
+The rubella vaccine is given in two doses as part of vaccination against measles, mumps, and varicella (chickenpox).
+Over 97 per cent of individuals develop immunity against rubella after one dose of vaccine.

 See the MMR and MMRV vaccine fact sheet for more information.